 Your Recourse: Practically non-existent!

 An attorney friend of mine here in Georgia told me that once you buy into an HOA neighborhood you have no choice but to go along with their rules.
 Not just the ones that exist when you move in, but any subsequent rules that are passed.
-In Georgia at least, and I suspect many other states as well, HOAs have legal preference before the courts, not the least of which because you sign on in agreement with the covenants and restrictions at the time of closing (you have no choice, other than to not buy the house), signaling your willingness to comply.
-According to this attorney, legal challenges against HOAs typically don’t end well.
+In Georgia at least, and I suspect in many other states as well, HOAs have legal preference before the courts, not the least of which because you sign?in on?agreement with the covenants and restrictions at the time of closing (you have no choice, other than to not buy the house), signaling your willingness to comply.
+According to this attorney, legal challenges against HOAs typically don?t end well.

 The unkindest cut is that they can impose a series of fines for non-compliance.
 These fines will increase in size the longer you fail to comply.
 They can then place a lien on your house, forcing you to pay out of the sale of the house.
-Presumably, they can block the sale if there isn’t enough equity to cover the fines, but my guess is that they’ll be happy to see you go and won’t let the unpaid fines stand in your way.
+Presumably, they can block the sale if there isn?t enough equity to cover the fines, but my guess is that they?ll be happy to see you go and won?t let the unpaid fines stand in your way.
+But that won’t stop them from obtaining an unsecured judgment against you after the fact.

 HOAs and The People Factor